PE & Sports Pupil Premium Impact Statement

 - Opportunities for children to develop confidence, self-esteem and team work skills.

-Pupils take part in 1 hour of PE each week and this includes a range of multi-skill games.
-PE sessions are delivered by a PE specialist.
+Pupils take part in two hours of PE each week and this includes a range of multi-skill games.
+One hour of PE is delivered by a PE specialist.
 For children to develop skills and attitudes which are transferable and can be drawn upon in their future life and current school work.

 |Determination||To celebrate success at whatever level the children are participating|

 |Perseverance||To be inclusive so that all children have access to fun sporting activities which are appropriate for their needs|

 |Co-operation and collaboration||To identify children with sporting talents and potential and make link with other agencies and clubs to aid with their future development|

 |Respect for self and others||Valuing every contribution; learning to win AND lose|

 Pupil Sport Premium funding has been used to support and develop a range of skills for staff and pupils and to an active and healthy lifestyle.
 The approach we have taken at Forest Academy is based on the desire to ensure all children benefit from the funding regardless of their sporting ability and that the most able children are given the opportunity to participate in high level competitions.

 The school employs a sports specialist company to cover our PE Provision who on a weekly basis delivers CPD for areas identified for specific training needs within the school.
 All teaching staff will receive training at some point throughout the year.
 We also invest the funds into training staff for the lunchtime organisers to introduce playground games.
 The school has also been able to increase competitive opportunities through payment of competition fees, travel to competitions and employs coaching staff to provide additional weekly after school sport through the ’Active Schools’ scheme.